Estate planning is an important topic, but when should you start estate planning? We cover everything you need to know about when to get started.

 Even if you don’t have many assets, dying without a plan in place will launch a long and expensive probate process where the government will determine who inherits your belongings.
 Having a basic will in place can alleviate stress for your family members down the road and give them peace of mind that they’re respecting your wishes.

-To understand when to begin estate planning, it’s important first to understand the different aspects of an estate plan.
+So, when should you get an estate plan?
+To understand when to start estate planning, it’s important first to understand the different aspects of an estate plan.

 A basic estate plan includes four important documents: Will, living will, power of attorney, and a trust (this is optional).
 Each document serves the following functions: